mrapp-ke/ExampleWiseF1Maximizer/README.md

 *Krzysztof Dembczyński, Willem Waegeman, Weiwei Cheng, and Eyke Hüllermeier.
 An Exact Algorithm for F-Measure Maximization.
 In: Advances in Neural Information Processing Systems, 2011.*

+**Please note that this implementation has not been written by any of the authors shown above.**

 ## Usage

 ### Installation